wangztim/p5js-skeleton/README.txt

 An online reference to the p5.js library is available here:
 https://p5js.org/reference/

-In order to run your website (including the empty-example), you need to enable a local server, please see this tutorial in our wiki:
+In order to run your website (including the src), you need to enable a local server, please see this tutorial in our wiki:
 https://github.com/processing/p5.js/wiki/Local-server

 p5.js is a community and p5.js is built by contributions.
 If you want to learn more about us, visit: